Rebecca Hammond Lard: Early life

 Rebecca (sometimes Rebekah) Lard (Laird) was born on March 7, 1772, in New Bedford, Massachusetts, to parents Jabez and Priscilla (Delano) Hammond.
 The following month, she was baptized at Mattapoisett in Rochester, Massachusetts.
 Lard was the oldest of ten children.
-Jabez Hammond Jr. named his other children, from the next of oldest to the youngest: Abigail, Caleb, Jabez Delano, Priscilla, George C, Mary, Rhoda, Thankful and Philip.
 At age ten, Rebecca moved with her father's family from Rochester to Woodstock, Vermont.
-On her mother's side of the family, her great grandmother was sister to William Penn.
+On her mother's side of the family, her great-grandmother was sister to William Penn.

 At the age of fourteen Rebecca began to teach at a school; she became a teacher despite a lack of schooling herself but relied on her own talents.
 Her brother, Jabez Delano Hammond, followed in her footsteps and began teaching at the age of fifteen, eight years later.
 Hammond continued to read and practice medicine in Reading, Vermont, and also to read and practice law in Cherry Valley, New York, where he was elected a member of Congress.
 Rebecca would later dedicate her first book to this brother.

 Family

-Rebecca Hammond married Samuel Laird on February 12, 1801 in Woodstock, Vermont and had four children.
+Rebecca Hammond married Samuel Laird on February 12, 1801, in Woodstock, Vermont and had four children.
 She continued to teach, being her chief occupation there.
 About 1807 Samuel moved the Laird family to Hancock, Vermont, and from there to Cherry Valley, New York, where her brother was living at that time.
 From there, Samuel decided to migrate to Indiana.

 Rebecca refused to join him, taking her children back to Vermont to be with her own family, instead.
 Marcus Davis Gilman said of her, "Her life struggle appears to have been a severe one, having a family of four children dependent upon her for support from their childhood, but bravely did she triumph over all obstacles".

 Samuel Laird filed land entry papers in 1815 for 160 acres in Montgomery Township, Jennings County, Indiana.
 Their son, Samuel Jr., joined his father in 1817.
 They made a permanent home there on Graham Creek.
 In 1819, Samuel Jr. returned to convince his mother to bring the family west.

 At some unknown date, prior to the birth of their children, Samuel changed the spelling of his surname to LAIRD from LARD.
 All of their children and descendants carry the name of LAIRD.